-- Take an interest in your neighbours, in those around you.
+- Take an interest in your neighbors, in those around you.

-- Establish your programme for the next day before you go to bed.
+- Establish your program for the next day before you go to bed.

 - Find opportunities to relax every day.
 Lie on the floor and breathe slowly, releasing all your tension.